kunal697/metrobooking/README.md

- # Pune Metro Ticket Booking System
+# Pune Metro Ticket Information

-Welcome to the Pune Metro Ticket Booking System project!
-This C++ program offers a straightforward solution for booking metro tickets, checking schedules, and exploring stations within the Pune Metro network.
-The project aims to simplify the process of metro travel for users by providing an easy-to-use interface.
+This basic C++ program provides essential features for quickly accessing the Pune Metro schedule, exploring available stations, and calculating fares.
+It's designed to serve as a straightforward tool for commuters who need quick access to these crucial pieces of information.

-## Introduction
+## Features

-This project is designed to provide a seamless experience for commuters using the Pune Metro.
-With a user-friendly menu, users can quickly navigate through different options to achieve their desired tasks:

-- **Booking Tickets:** Easily book tickets for various routes and journey types, whether it's a one-way or return trip.

-- **Timetable Information:** Access the metro timetable to find out when trains are running, their frequencies, and operational hours.
+- **Timetable:** Access the metro schedule to know when the trains are operational, along with their frequencies.

-- **Station Exploration:** Discover the available metro stations and gather essential information about their locations.

-- **Contact Us:** Reach out for assistance or inquiries through provided contact details.
+- **Stations:** Explore the list of available metro stations, simplifying route planning.

+- **Fare Calculation:** Calculate the fare based on the selected journey, ticket quantity, and journey type.

 ## Getting Started

-To run the program locally on your machine, follow the instructions in the [Getting Started](#getting-started) section of this README.
+To run the program on your local machine, follow the instructions in the [Getting Started](#getting-started) section of this README.

 ## Contributions and Feedback

-Contributions, feedback, and suggestions are always welcome!
-If you encounter any issues or have ideas for improvements, feel free to [open an issue](https://github.com/yourusername/pune-metro-ticket-booking/issues).
+Contributions, feedback, and suggestions are welcome!
+If you have any ideas for improvements or find any issues, please [open an issue](https://github.com/yourusername/pune-metro-ticket-info/issues).

 ## Contact

-For further inquiries or assistance, you can reach us at:
+For any inquiries or assistance, feel free to reach out:
-- Email: kunalbodke25@gmail.com
+- Email: kunalbodke@gmail.com

+This project aims to provide essential information for Pune Metro commuters in a simple and accessible manner.